-- Do not smoke while handling fuel or while - operating the saw.
+- · Do not smoke while handling fuel or while - operating the saw.
 Eliminate all sources of sparks or flame in the areas where fuel is mixed or poured.
 There should be no smoking, open flames, or work that could cause sparks.
-Allow engine to cool before refueling. - 9 Mix and pour fuel in an outdoor area on bare ground; store fuel in a cool, dry, well ventilated place; and use an approved, marked container for all fuel purposes.
+Allow engine to cool before refueling. - Mix and pour fuel in an outdoor area on bare ground; store fuel in a cool, dry, well ventilated place; and use an approved, marked container for all fuel purposes.

-Wipe up all fuel spills before starting saw. • Move at least 10 feet (3 meters) from fuel-
+Wipe up all fuel spills before starting saw.
+Move at least 10 feet (3 meters) from fuel-

-- Turn the engine off and let saw cool in a - num the engine on and let saw cool in a non-combustible area, not on dry leaves, straw, paper, etc. Slowly remove fuel cap and refuel unit. - Store the unit and fuel in an area where fuel vapors cannot reach sparks or open flames from water heaters, electric motors or switches, furnaces, etc.
+- ing site before starting engine. - Turn the engine off and let saw cool in a non-combustible area, not on dry leaves, straw, paper, etc. Slowly remove fuel cap and refuel unit. - Store the unit and fuel in an area where fuel vapors cannot reach sparks or open flames from water heaters, electric motors or switches, furnaces, etc.